-In her first three seasons in Charlottesville, Boyle has amassed a 55-42 record that includes five upset victories over top-25 opponents, including a pair of wins over top-10 opponents at John Paul Jones Arena.
-Last season, Boyle's UVa squad registered an 86-72 victory over No. 6 Maryland, a team that would go on to play in the 2014 Final Four, in the Terps' last-ever visit to JPJ as an ACC opponent.
+In her seven seasons in Charlottesville, Boyle has amassed a 129-99 record that includes eight upset victories over top-25 opponents, including three wins over top-10 opponents at John Paul Jones Arena.
+In 2013-14, Boyle's UVA squad registered an 86-72 victory over No. 6 Maryland, a team that would go on to play in the 2014 Final Four, in the Terps' last-ever visit to JPJ as an ACC opponent.
 Boyle, in her fourth game at the helm of the Cavaliers, led her team to a 69-64 overtime victory over No. 3 Tennessee.
 The Cavaliers closed out the 2014-15 regular-season with a 75-59 victory over No. 8 Louisville.
 Boyle ended her coaching career on a high note, leading the 2017-18 team to the NCAA Tournament where the No. 10-seed Cavaliers advanced to the second round with an upset victory over No. 7-seed California.

-Known throughout her career for her talents as a recruiter, Boyle has signed back-to-back top-15-ranked recruiting classes at Virginia that have included a pair of Gatorade State Players of the Year, two members of the 2013 Parade Magazine High School Girls All-America Team, and a gold-medalist from the 2011 USA Basketball U16 team that swept through the FIBA Americas Championship.
+Known throughout her career for her talents as a recruiter, Boyle signed back-to-back-to-back top-20-ranked recruiting classes in 2012 and 2013 that included a pair of Gatorade State Players of the Year, two members of the 2013 Parade Magazine High School Girls All-America Team and a gold-medalist from the 2011 USA Basketball U16 team that swept through the FIBA Americas Championship.
 Boyle's 2016-17 freshman class, which was ranked in the top-15 in the nation, included the Gatorade State Players of the Year from both New York and New Jersey.

 Boyle has transformed the squad into one of the stingiest defensive teams in the ACC.
-In her first season at UVa, the Cavaliers led the ACC by holding opponents' scoring to 54.1 points per game.
-The 54.1 ppg was the lowest opponent scoring average since 1975-76 when UVa allowed 46.2 ppg.
+In her first season at UVA, the Cavaliers led the ACC by holding opponents' scoring to 54.1 points per game, the lowest opponent scoring average since 1975-76.
 The team also held a record-setting 26 opponents to under 60 points.
-The year before Boyle arrived, the team was allowing 64.5 ppg, a reduction of over 10 points per game.
-Boyle had a similar impact when she took over at California, with the Bears allowing 60.1 ppg in her first season (2005-06) after averaging 71.3 points allowed the year before.
+The year before Boyle arrived, the team was allowing 64.5 points per game, a reduction of over 10 points per game.
+Boyle had a similar impact when she took over at California, with the Bears allowing 60.1 points per game in her first season (2005-06) after averaging 71.3 points allowed the year before.
 The Cavaliers defensive prowess has continued with the 2016-17 Cavaliers ranking in the top-20 in the nation in three different statistical categories throughout the season, including ranking as high as second in three-point field goal defense.

-Under her tutelage, Boyle's players have been recognized as being among the top athletes in the elite Atlantic Coast Conference with both Ariana Moorer and Ataira Franklin being named to the All-ACC team, with Franklin earning first-team honors in 2013.
+Under her tutelage, Boyle's players have been recognized as being among the top athletes in the elite Atlantic Coast Conference with Ariana Moorer, Ataira Franklin and Faith Randolph being named to the All-ACC team, with Franklin earning first-team honors in 2013.
 Lexie Gerson was twice named to the All-Defensive team and Felicia Aiyeotan earned the honor in 2018.
 Faith Randolph was named the conference's Sixth Player of the Year in 2014.
 In 2016-17, Virginia had two players named to the ACC All-Freshman Team, a first for the program, with Jocelyn Willoughby and Dominique Toussaint earning the accolade in voting by both the league’s head coaches and the media.
-During Boyle's tenure, Simone Egwu became only the second Virginia women's basketball player to earn the prestigious ACC's Weaver-James-Corrigan Postgraduate Scholarship, matching the previous total in the program’s history.
+During Boyle's tenure, two players, Simone Egwu and Breyana Mason, have earned the prestigious ACC's Weaver-James-Corrigan Postgraduate Scholarship, matching the previous total in the program’s history.

-Prior to being named head coach at UVa, Boyle was the women's head basketball coach at the University of California at Berkeley for six years (2005-2011).
+Prior to being named head coach at UVA, Boyle was the women's head basketball coach at California for six years (2005-2011).

-Boyle began her head-coaching career at the University of Richmond in 2002.
-In three years she led the Spiders to a 67-29 (.698) record, winning at least 21 games each season.
-Her final year at Richmond the Spiders went 23-8 and advanced to the NCAA Championships.
+Boyle began her head-coaching career at Richmond in 2002.
+In three years, she led the Spiders to a 67-29 (.698) record, winning at least 21 games each season.
+In her final year at Richmond, the Spiders went 23-8 and advanced to the NCAA Tournament.